ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The text above has been revisited, also based on the revised safer criterion for assigning new sender IDs at the AS in the next subsection.
 -->

-If the identifier specified in the "session\_id" parameter of the POST request identifies multiple, ongoing token series of which C has an access token, then C MUST specify the "audience" parameter in the POST request.
-In particular, the value of the "audience" parameter MUST be the same value of the "audience" parameter in the POST request that C previously sent to AS, for requesting the first access token in the token series to which the new requested access token has to be added.
+The "audience" parameter MUST be included in the POST request, if it was included in the POST request that C previously sent to AS for requesting the first access token in the token series to which the new requested access token has to be added.
+If the "audience" parameter is included in the present POST request, its value MUST be the same value of the "audience" parameter in that previous POST request.

-AS MUST verify that the received "session\_id" identifies a token series to which a still valid access token issued for C and RS belongs.
-If that is not the case, the Client-to-AS request MUST be declined with the error code "invalid_request" as defined in {{Section 5.8.3 of RFC9200}}.
+AS MUST verify that the received "session\_id" identifies a token series to which a still valid access token belongs, such that the access token is issued for C and for the audience specified by the "audience" parameter of the POST Request, if present therein, or for the default audience associated with C otherwise.
+If that is not the case, the Client-to-AS request MUST be declined with the error code "invalid\_request" as defined in {{Section 5.8.3 of RFC9200}}.

 ~~~~~~~~~~~~~~~~~~~~~~~
    Header: POST (Code=0.02)